BestTimesToVisit.com Logo

 packing

 Pack light, comfortable clothing suitable for warm weather.
-Bring comfortable walking shoes, as you'll likely be doing a lot of walking.
-A light rain jacket is also a good idea, as it can rain unexpectedly.
-Don't forget sunscreen and insect repellent.
+Bring comfortable walking shoes as you'll likely do a lot of walking.
+Don't forget sunscreen, a hat, and insect repellent, especially if you plan on visiting parks or the rainforest.

 Weather Details